embr/gcat/README.md

 gcat
 ====

-A simple utility for grabbing google spreadsheets and printing them to the command-line stdout
+A simple utility for grabbing Google Drive spreadsheets and printing them to the command-line stdout

 ##Introduction
 `gcat` is simple command-line utility aimed at helping analysts integrate spreadsheets